bonniethai/cyclistic-case-study/README.md

 # Cyclistic Case Study

 ## Overview
 This is a capstone project for the Google Data Analytics certificate.
 In this case study, I am a junior data analyst working in the marketing analyst team at Cyclistic, a bike-share company in Chicago.
-The director of marketing wants to launch a digital campaign to convert casual riders (single-day and full-day passes) to Cyclistic, those who have the annual membership.
+The director of marketing wants to launch a digital campaign to convert casual riders (single-day and full-day passes) to Cyclistic members, those who have the annual membership.
 \
 \
 **Business Task**\